-This Chocolate Cheesecake with Mango is one of the most delicious desserts you can imagine!
-The creamy texture, buttery crust and aromatic topping make it a real decadent treat.
+This Chocolate Cheesecake with Mango Topping is one of the most delicious desserts you can imagine!
+The creamy texture, buttery crust and flavourful topping make it a delicious treat.

 How did I come up with this recipe

 My mom likes Rudolf as well and she enjoys trying his recipes too.
 One day she made this cheesecake and we all agreed that it was incredibly delicious!
-I am a cheesecake lover in general but this one was impossibly tasty.
-My mom told me she did few mistakes in the recipe and eventually didn’t follow it strictly, but she was happy the cheesecake was still good.
-I decided that I had to try it myself and investigate what kind of mistakes she had made…
+I love cheesecake in general but this one was impossibly tasty.

 The original recipe looked to me a bit too rich: the chocolate cheesecake by itself is so nice that I don’t think it needs a heavy topping.
 But as the chocolate pairs incredibly well with the mango, I made the topping similar to my No Bake Cherry Cheesecake, just I used mango instead of cherries.

 First it has a very velvety chocolate filling, with a perfectly nice texture and taste.
 It feels like thicker chocolate mousse, unbelievably great, especially if you love chocolate.
 On the other hand, it turned out that the not so usual combination of mango and chocolate is incredibly good.
 This dessert it is definitely worth trying!

 - This is a classic baked cheesecake with chocolate in the filling.
 Make sure you bake it at lower temperature (320 degrees F/ 180 degrees C) and leave it in the oven to cool for one hour after baking with the door slightly open.